shammancer/shammancer.github.io/source/gate-walkers/the-exile.html.md

 filtering through the gate.

 The actions of the Old Lineage had alerted the leaders of the majority that something was up.
-With food to feed thousands disapearing from the stores and the sudden look of hope in the eyes of the Old Lineage, the leaders of the majority set about to learn what was happening.
+With food to feed thousands dissapearing from the stores and the sudden look of hope in the eyes of the Old Lineage, the leaders of the majority set about to learn what was happening.
 They sent their spies to learn what was happening and once they returned they sent a force to destroy the gate and prevent